 (This is not to deny conscience at all, but only to say that the idea that the essence of a thing is key to understanding it is bunk.)

 Inductive Logic is Worse than Deductive Logic

-When you use a general pattern to explain a specific event, you will be more right than if you use a specific event, or a couple of specific events, to try to create a general explanation.
+When you use a general pattern to explain a specific event, you will be more correct than if you use a specific event, or a few specific events, to try to create a general explanation.

 Beliefs About Human Institutions and Culture